mike011/mike011.github.io/_posts/2019-02-02-The importance of a solid CI pipeline.md

 published: true
 ---

-I've worked at multiple software companies and have seen how they treat there CI pipepline.
+I've worked at multiple software companies and have seen how they treat there CI pipeline.
 It's been interesting to see how it can really help or hinder in developing code.
 This blog is a summary of those experiences.

 # What happens when people don't care?